tra38/ZombieWriter/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Credits
-The name is inspired by the concept of the [Philosphical Zombie](https://en.wikipedia.org/wiki/Philosophical_zombie).
+The name is inspired by the term "[Philosphical Zombie](https://en.wikipedia.org/wiki/Philosophical_zombie)".
 According to Wikipedia, a P-Zombie is "a hypothetical being that is indistinguishable from a normal human being except that it lacks conscious experience, qualia, or sentience".
 AI is the closest we can get to building a P-Zombie of our own.

 The logo for this project was generated using [MarkMaker](http://emblemmatic.org/markmaker/#/).